annotation/text-fabric/tf/docs/about/datamodel.md

 they are linked to.
 The collection of these edges from nodes of the second kind to nodes of the first kind, is an example of a *feature* of edges: a mapping that assigns to each pair of nodes a boolean value: is this pair a link or not?
-This particular edge feature is called **oslots**, and every Text-Fabric dataset has such a feature.
+This particular edge feature is called `oslots`, and every TF dataset has such a feature.

 Nodes of the third kind represent information that is not part of the main body